 Academics Curriculum

-The three-year, multidisciplinary curriculum for our Rural Health Sciences Ph.D. program requires 64 hours to complete, including 40 hours of traditional didactics/seminar, six hours of field-based practicum and at least 18 hours of dissertation.
+The four-year, multidisciplinary curriculum for our Rural Health Sciences PhD program requires 64 credit hours to complete, including 40 hours of traditional didactics/seminar, six hours of dissertation workshops and at least 18 hours of dissertation.
 The curriculum draws from the fields of medicine, psychology, sociology, epidemiology, statistics, communication, management, economics and political science.

 Program Competencies

-Upon completing the Ph.D. in Rural Health Sciences, students will be able to:
+Upon completing the PhD in Rural Health Sciences, students will be prepared to make an impact across key areas of rural health:

-• Design, conduct and disseminate rigorous, multidisciplinary research designed to improve the health of rural communities (Research)
+• Research: Design, conduct and analyze rigorous, multidisciplinary research designed to improve the health of rural communities

 Curriculum